Sums-of-Products/gibby/README.md

 ### Run using precomputed local scores

 For continuous or mixed networks, you can use precomputed local scores instead of raw data.
 These scores should be provided in the .jkl format.
-To run gibby with a .jkl score file, use:
+In this case, run:

 ```bash
 ./gibby  -I score_file_path.jkl